helpmefindlaw/docs/docs/node-reference.md

-# Rivet Node Reference
+# Node Reference

-The node reference contains information about every node built-in to Rivet.
+The node reference contains information about every node built-in to lawme.

 For an overview of all nodes, see the [All Nodes Page](./node-reference/all-nodes.mdx).